cblage/Shootout/README.md

-# JSONShootout
+# BenchCrunch

-Performance measurement for JSON encoder/decoders.
+Performance measurement for Elixir

+## JSON Libs

 This is a rough test.
 Three runs were done for each library on the same machine around the same time.
 Still there was some observed variability in the results on the order of up to %30.
 A more controlled experiment involving many more runs